-Working Heritage is a Committee of Management appointed by the Minister for Energy, Environment and Climate Change under the Crown Land (Reserves) Act 1978.
+Working Heritage is an incorporated Committee of Management appointed by the Minister for Energy, Environment and Climate Change under the Crown Land (Reserves) Act 1978.
 The committee is supported by Executive Officer, Ross Turnbull, and a small team of staff who manage Working Heritage’s projects and operations.

 Strategic Plan, 2016–2018

 The Strategic Plan outlines our vision, purpose and strategic priorities for the next two years.
 Read the Working Heritage Strategic Plan, 2016–2018.

 Our latest Annual Report spells out achievements for the financial year and contains financial reports.
 Read the Working Heritage Annual Report, 2015–2016.